RedBrothers/GeneticMarkerSearch/README.md

 ## Requirements

 The program mostly relies on basic C++ 17 functionality, but uses some third-party libraries.
 Particularly, `boost` is used for various file manipulations, and Intel's `TBB` for efficient concurrent data structures.
-Including `TBB` into the project might be tricky on certain systems, and we provide a `FindTBB.cmake` file which solves this problem.
+Including `TBB` into the project might be tricky on certain systems, so we provide a `FindTBB.cmake` file (not our work) which solves this problem.